-Dueling predictions: Therefore, this toy model generates dueling predictions.
+The theoretical model generates dueling and testable predictions for the low and moderate risk cases.
 If recommendations only serve to communicate algorithmic predictions, then they should have no effects in my empirical setting.
-If they change payoffs to decision-makers, they should increase lenient bail setting when the recommendation applies.
+If they change payoffs to decision-makers, they should increase lenient bail setting because the lenient decision becomes lower cost.

-Anecdotal evidence on liability and algorithmic recommendations: Recommendations can change misconduct costs in two ways.
-First, lenient recommendations may make lenient decisions less risky for decision-makers.
+Anecdotal evidence on liability and algorithmic recommendations: Lenient recommendations may make lenient decisions less risky for decision-makers because they reduce liability.
 The algorithm designer who sets the recommendation - in the Kentucky case, the state legislature - provides reputational cover to the judges.
-If someone commits misconduct, judges can point out that the lenient decision followed recommendations out of their control.
+If someone commits misconduct, judges can point out that the lenient decision followed recommendations that were out of their control.
 Judges have made statements in court to this effect.
-For instance, in New York City, where there have been recent attempts at bail reform, judges "routinely stated that they only ordered people to be released ... because the law forced them to" (Covert 2022).
-Making such statements is a way to signal that lawmakers, not the judges, should be responsible for subsequent pretrial misconduct outcomes.
+For instance, in New York City, where there have been recent attempts at bail reform, judges "routinely stated that they only ordered people to be released . . . because the law forced them to" (Covert 2022).

-Second, suppose the recommendation is detention (harsh bail) and the judge releases the defendant (the judge is lenient).
-In that case, the judge sticks their neck out more than they would have without a recommendation.
-If a defendant commits misconduct, the judge could face higher costs through increased scrutiny and political backlash (loss of a future election).6 This theory aligns with recent events in the US.
-The Milwaukee DA faced calls for removal after setting low bail for a person who later committed a violent crime, killing six people.
-Part of the political backlash was because the bail decision was "not consistent with ... the risk assessment of the defendant prior to the setting of bail" (Fung 2021).
-Similar anecdotal evidence exists in other contexts.
-For instance, medical professionals have expressed hesitation to deviate from algorithmic recommendations because of concerns around increased liability.
+There is also anecdotal evidence showing (symmetrically) that deviation from recommendations may increase liability.
+Suppose the recommendation is harsh bail, but a judge sets lenient bail instead.
+In this case, the judge sticks their neck out more than they would have in the absence of any recommendation.
+If a defendant commits misconduct, the judge could face higher costs through increased scrutiny and political backlash (loss of a future election).
+This theory aligns with anecdotal evidence in a few high-stakes contexts.
+For example, consider the Milwaukee DA who faced calls for removal after setting low bail for a person who later committed a lethal crime.
+Part of the political backlash was because the bail decision was "not consistent with . . . the risk assessment of the defendant prior to the setting of bail" (Fung 2021).
+In a different high-stakes setting, medical professionals have expressed hesitation to deviate from algorithmic recommendations because of concerns around increased liability.
 As one school therapist put it, "You have this thing telling you someone is high risk, and you're just going to let them go?"
 (Khullar 2023).